-To set up the network for FortiAnalyzer-BigData, users need to connect either a 10GE link with SFP, or 40GE link with QSFP, from Switch Module #2 to your public access switch, and them set up the external IP address via the FortiAnalyzer-BigData GUI.
+To set up the network for FortiAnalyzer-BigData, users need to connect either a 10GE link with SFP, or 40GE link with QSFP, from Switch Module #2 to your public access switch, and then set up the external IP address via the FortiAnalyzer-BigData GUI.
+This setup requires two IPs from the same subnet for logging (Main Host) and management (Security Event Manager) access.